Header Banner

-How To: Perform Thin-Layer Chromatography in the Chemistry Lab
+How to Perform Thin-Layer Chromatography in the Chemistry Lab

 Find out how everything in a chemistry lab works, from pipettes to burners to recrystallization to storage.
 You'll get precise instructions on how to work and perform certain scientific duties in the chem lab, whether it's chemical or just ordinary high school science.